-The fund's assets may be invested in a regulated market or similar market within or outside the EEA or in some other market that is regulated and open to the public
+The fund's assets may be invested in a regulated market or similar market within or outside the EEA or in some other market that is regulated and open to the public investment policy.
+The fund may invest in OTC derivates in accordance with chapter 5, section 12, subparagraph 2 of the Swedish Securities Fund Act.

 The fund may make use of the negotiable securities referred to in chapter 5, section 5 of the Swedish Securities Fund Act.
+The fund may use derivative instruments as a part of its